Prologue

 capacitance values in a small package.

-All electrolytic caps are "polarized".
-The only
+All electrolytic caps are polarized.
+That means the only

 way they can be operated without damage is with a lower voltage on the

-terminal marked "–".
+terminal marked " − ".

 Decreasing the Filter Capacitance